 Many organizations have started preventive pavement maintenance rather than corrective or emergency maintenance.
 In the long run, it has proven to be a more cost-effective method of maintaining existing pavements.

-In this article, we’ll go over the asphalt preventive maintenance checklist template and how it can help with pavement management.
+In this article, we’ll go over the asphalt preventive maintenance checklist template and the ways it can help with pavement management.

 What Exactly is Asphalt Preventive Maintenance?